edegan-furb/Entra21-TCC/README.md

 <tr>
 <td>
   <a>
-This project is focused on developing a functional application that places a strong emphasis on its core features and aesthetic aspects.
-The primary objective is to refine the design elements to enhance the user experience.
+    The main focus of the application we developed is organizing and delegating tasks to team members.
+The inspiration for this idea came after seeing firsthand the importance of having an organized team with a clear understanding of each member's responsibilities.
+Our choice is a direct reflection of the months of teamwork we invested in building this application.
+This experience highlighted the need for a tool capable of simplifying task management.
+Thus, our app was born not only as a solution to our own challenges, but also as an answer to the common needs of many other teams.
 You can find the mockup of this project, which is geared towards a functional mockup, prioritizing core features over aesthetics, at this provided  <a href="https://github.com/edegan-furb/Entra21-Mockup"> link. </a>
   </a>
 </td>
 </tr>